How To Be Among The 8% Who Reach Their 2023 Goals

 • How are you going to feel?

+Yes, this might take a couple of minutes, but it's well worth it.
 Do this now before you continue reading because the rest of the strategy you’ll learn here depends on it.

-Once you’ve done it you will get a goal formulated like this:
+Once you’ve done it, you will get a goal formulated like this:

-I will lose 30lbs and have visible abs by June 1st, 2023 .
-I will achieve this by exercising 3 times per week with a personal trainer/coach, reducing my sugar intake by 50% and maintaining a calorie deficit.
+I will lose 30lbs and have visible abs by June 1st, 2023.
+I will achieve this by exercising 3 times per week with a personal trainer/coach, reducing my sugar intake by 50%, and maintaining a calorie deficit.
 I will finally feel strong, energized and amazing about myself when I look at myself in the mirror.

 Compare this with the initial resolution: